 You hear a lot about preventive medicine these days, but the truth is that most of what we do at the doctor’s office doesn’t really stop us from developing illnesses.
-“A mammogram doesn’t prevent breast cancer, a chest x-ray doesn’t prevent lung cancer and a stress test doesn’t prevent a heart attack,” says Mark Liponis, M.D., corporate medical director at Canyon Ranch in Lenox, Mass.
+“A mammogram doesn’t prevent breast cancer, a chest x-ray doesn’t prevent lung cancer and a stress test doesn’t prevent a heart attack,” says Mark Liponis, M.D., chief medical officer of Canyon Ranch.
 While these tests are crucial—they can detect diseases in your body before you notice symptoms—they won’t keep you from getting sick in the first place.

 Dr. Liponis knows this first hand.
 When he was 36 years old, his doctor diagnosed him with kidney cancer based on the results of a urine test.
 His kidney had to be removed, and further testing revealed that the cancerous cells had been developing for an estimated eight to 10 years; some diseases can actually take several decades to develop before symptoms start to show up.